wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-docker.rst

 interval
 ^^^^^^^^

-Time to wait to try the execution of this wodle again.
+Waiting time to try the execution of this wodle again.

 +--------------------+------------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | 1h                                                                                                                                       |